Official: Nearly 1K homes destroyed in Colorado wildfire - NewsBreak

 Official: Nearly 1K homes destroyed in Colorado wildfire

-SUPERIOR, Colo. — (AP) — A Colorado official says nearly 1,000 homes were destroyed, hundreds more were damaged, and that three people are missing after a wildfire charred numerous neighborhoods in a suburban area at the base of the Rocky Mountains northwest of Denver.
+SUPERIOR, Colo. — (AP) — A Colorado official says nearly 1,000 homes were destroyed, hundreds more were damaged, and three people are missing after a wildfire charred numerous neighborhoods in a suburban area at the base of the Rocky Mountains.

-Officials had previously estimated that at least 500 homes — and possibly 1,000 — were destroyed.
-They also announced earlier Saturday that two people were missing.

-The wind-whipped wildfire blackened entire neighborhoods in the area between Denver and Boulder.

-Authorities had said earlier no one was missing.
-But Boulder County spokeswoman Jennifer Churchill said Saturday that was due to confusion inherent when agencies are scrambling to manage an emergency.

-At least 991 homes were destroyed, Pelle said: 553 in Louisville, 332 in Superior and 106 in unincorporated parts of the county.
-Hundreds more were damaged.
-Pelle cautioned that the tally is not final.

-The cause of the blaze was under investigation.
 Pelle said utility officials found no downed power lines around where the fire broke out.
 He said authorities were pursuing a number of tips and had executed a search warrant at “one particular location.”
 He declined to give details.

+A sheriff’s official who declined to provide his name confirmed that one property was under investigation in Boulder County’s Marshall Mesa area, a region of open grassland about 2 miles (3.2 kilometers) west of the hard-hit town of Superior.
+A National Guard Humvee blocked access to the property, which was only one of several under investigation, the official said.

+Officials had previously estimated that at least 500 homes — and possibly 1,000 — were destroyed in the fire, which by Friday was no longer a threat.
+Residents have slowly started returning to see the scale of the devastation.

+Authorities had said earlier no one was missing.
+But Boulder County spokesperson Jennifer Churchill said Saturday that was due to confusion inherent when agencies are scrambling to manage an emergency.

+At least 991 homes were destroyed, Pelle said: 553 in Louisville, 332 in Superior and 106 in unincorporated parts of the county.
+Pelle cautioned that the tally was not final.

 At least seven people were injured in the wildfire that erupted in and around Louisville and Superior, neighboring towns about 20 miles (32 kilometers) northwest of Denver with a combined population of 34,000.
-More than 500 homes were feared destroyed.

-The blaze, which burned at least 9.4 square miles (24 square kilometers), was no longer considered an immediate threat — especially after an overnight dumping of snow and frigid temperatures Saturday.
-The bitter cold compounded the misery of Colorado residents who started off the new year trying to salvage what remains of their homes.
+It burned at least 9.4 square miles (24 square kilometers).

 Utility crews struggled to restore electricity and gas service to homes that survived, and dozens of people lined up to get donated space heaters, bottled water and blankets at Red Cross shelters.
 Xcel Energy urged other residents to use fireplaces and wood stoves to stay warm and keep their pipes at home from freezing.